o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 ### Install WWise
 Go to https://www.audiokinetic.com/download/, create a login, log in, and download the installer.
-WWise is needed to process and pacakge audio assets in the project.
+WWise is needed to process and package audio assets in the project.

 ![WWise installer options](Media/wwise_installer_options.png)